yakorch/TwitterMap/README.md

 # TwitterMap
-Web application that creates a map with marks with Twitter friends' locations
+Web application that creates a map with marks with Twitter friends' locations.
 You can open it by clicking this link: http://yakorch.pythonanywhere.com/
 Site will look like this: